 WHEN AND HOW LONG DOES BOTULINUM TOXIN WORK FOR?

 The initial effects of treatment become visible in 48-72 hours.
 The maximum effect is reached in about 1 to 2 weeks.
 Your facial expression will become softer and more relaxed but by no means mask-like.
 The overall result is very natural.

 It is rare for treatment with BTX to be very painful.
-Most patients experience a feeling of slight discomfort if at all during treatment itself but that is all.
-Rest assured we will talk you through what to expect before your first injection, so you will be fully prepared prior to treatment.
+Most patients experience a feeling of slight discomfort if at all during the treatment itself but that is all.
+Rest assured we will talk you through what to expect before your first injection so that you will be fully prepared before treatment.